O Horizon

 O Horizon is a 2025 American sci-fi comedy drama film written and directed by Madeleine Sackler.
 It stars Maria Bakalova as Abby, a gifted neuroscientist who uses her career to bury the grief over her recently deceased father.
 David Strathairn plays her late father Warren, and Adam Pally is Sam, a computer programmer who helps Abby reconnect with her father.

-The film premiered at the 40th Santa Barbara International Film Festival on February 8, 2025.
+The film premiered at the 40th Santa Barbara International Film Festival on February 8, 2025 and was released in the United States on June 12, 2026.

 Plot

 Abby, a brilliant, young neuroscientist who has recently lost her father Warren, drowns her grief by spending her days working with a monkey named Dorey.
 Abby meets a programmer, Sam, who has created a technology that reconnects Abby with her beloved father.
 Her relationship with her digitized dad then forces her to re-examine everything from her romantic relationships to her life's work.